matteoferla/crysalin/README.md

 The Rossmann fold binds weakly to Streptavidin beyond the floppy tag and is wobbly.
 Crystallography >3Å, while AHIR ~1.6Å, Streptavidin ~1.0Å.
 Previous attempts were point-mutants, but need major remodelling.
-Therefore can new designs be made that bind more strongly and are more rigid?
+Therefore, can new designs be made that bind more strongly and are more rigid?
 Plan: Rosetta Remodel vs. RFdiffusion

 (![parts](images/parts.jpg))